HBCU Library Alliance

 The HBCU Library Alliance is a consortium of libraries at Historically Black Colleges and Universities (HBCUs).
-Founded in 2002 by deans and directors of libraries at HBCUs, the consortium comprises over 100 member organizations.
+Founded in 2002 by deans and directors of libraries at HBCUs, the consortium includes more than 90 member organizations.
 The alliance specifically represents the organizations included in the White House HBCU Initiative.
 In 2019 the HBCU Library Alliance entered into a national partnership with the Council on Library and Information Resources.

 Leadership and faculty development training

 The HBCU Library Alliance has provided leadership and faculty development training to member institutions through various grants and sub-granting opportunities.
 The alliance hosts a leadership institute for deans and directors of HBCU libraries where they learn mentoring, coaching, and strategic planning skills.
 The Expanding Library Support for Faculty Research in HBCUs Project was an initiative "focused on expanding and improving services in support of faculty research."
 In 2013, the HBCU Library Alliance partnered with the Association of Southeastern Research Libraries to establish a Librarian Exchange Program to strengthen skills of emerging leaders and foster new connections.

 Beginning in 2018, the HBCU Library Alliance partnered with the Digital Library Federation to create the Authenticity Project, which provides mentoring and professional development for early and mid-career library staff from HBCU libraries.